dear Coral Grief

 nawa a.h., blood map bracing, collage, a split, in shared witness with an unsmogged sky, coral pieces, abalone, a sycamore trunk, a river bed, a native plant whose name I do not know yet and the San Gabriel Mountains, 4 x 6 inches, 2024.
 Courtesy of Moonyeka.

-nawa a.h. (widely known as Moonyeka) is a chimeric creator working across containers of performance, qt nightlife, digital art, experimental media and the divine.
+nawa angel a.h. (widely known as Moonyeka) is a chimeric creator working across containers of performance, qt nightlife, digital art, experimental media and the divine.
 They're a settler fluttering between Chumash, Chinook, and Duwamish lands.
 Within their mixed-diasporic-bakla embodiment, Moonyeka creates experiences of queer erotic joy, animism, Ilocano imagination, and beyond.
 Their collaborative processes center kapwa, maarte, and kilig as a compass to imagine thriving worlds for their communities.

 i was never the siren (2024) is a film re-myth of the Siren archetype; the first installment of their multimedia project 'Harana for the Aswang' realized with House of Kilig collaborators.